 APx automatically calculates all the key acoustic response measurements including level, frequency response, phase, distortion, and group delay.
 In all, 14 graphed measurements are returned.
 In addition, APx offers synchronous averaging and Nth-octave smoothing.
 The results are available on screen, can be printed to PDF or exported in table format for use in other applications.
 Like all APx measurements, acoustic response can be part of a larger test sequence or controlled externally from an application such as LabVIEW.

 Setting up acoustic test in non-anechoic spaces is challenging because sound reflections from the walls and floor interfere with the measurement.
-Like other non-anechoic acoustic test solutions, APx uses a time-gated logarithmic sweep to measure the impulse response of the acoustic device.
+Like many non-anechoic acoustic test solutions, APx uses a time-gated logarithmic sweep to measure the impulse response of the acoustic device.
 Unlike other solutions however, AP’s interface for defining the time gate is fast and easy: users simply drag a cursor over the impulse response graph or energy time curve and APx recalculates all the derived measurements in real time.

 The APx IMP1 Loudspeaker Impedance Fixture provides multiple methods for connecting and measuring loudspeaker drivers, with and without the use of external amplifiers.
 The IMP1 is a convenient addition to your test bench, with selectable connection topology and a choice of 0.1 ohm and 1.0 ohm series sense resistors.